 4. Learn a language

 Another more personal goal related to your travel goal may be to learn a new language.
 Maybe you started in school and have forgotten most of it or maybe it’s just something you’ve always wanted to do.
+Some places may even require you to have a basic understanding of the language if it’s not very touristy so a lot of people there aren’t multilingual.
 If you know you will be visiting a certain place, it’s a perfect time to start learning their language.
+For my next goal of visiting Peru, I want to learn at least a bit of Spanish so that I can get around even in rural areas.

 5. Turn dreams into reality